frabjous/fregeifier/README.md

 It should also make it easy to use to create images compatible with inclusion in other file formats, such as `.docx`, `.odt` and similar.

 Eventually, I hope to create a web interface for download such images, and a mechanism for inserting complex or unusual mathematics into webpages just with a url, or some javascript insertion.
-This should supplement tools such as MathJax or KaTeX but be able to handle all possible LaTeX code, not just what is supported by more limited tools.
+This should supplement tools such as MathJaX, KaTeX, etc., but be able to handle all possible LaTeX code, not just what is supported by more limited tools.

 ## License

 Copyright 2024 © [Kevin C. Klement](https://people.umass.edu/klement).
 This is free software, which can be redistributed and/or modified under the terms of the [GNU General Public License (GPL), version 3](https://www.gnu.org/licenses/gpl.html).

-A big thank you to John MacFarlane and the other pandoc developers.